nrk19/nrk19.com/README.md

 > We created the docker volume called **grafana_data** and **prometheus_data** to have persistency of the data after we remove the container.

 With the grafana container running, we will access with a navigator to the url **http://grafana:3000**.
-We will get into a login menu, we can access with the default login information: `user=admin password=admin`.
+We will get into a login menu, the default credentials are: `user=admin password=admin`.

 ![image-not-found](screenshots/grafana-login.png)